Chart Color Schemes

 Educational outcomes in St Arnaud fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 13.1%, significantly lower than Victoria's average of 33.4%.
-Bachelor degrees are most common at 9.8%, followed by graduate diplomas (2.2%) and postgraduate qualifications (1.1%).
-Vocational credentials are prevalent, with 39.8% of residents aged 15+ holding such qualifications, including advanced diplomas (9.8%) and certificates (30.0%).
-A total of 24.5% of the population is actively engaged in formal education, comprising 9.7% in primary, 7.2% in secondary, and 2.0% in tertiary education.
+The area's university qualification rate stands at 13.1%, significantly lower than Victoria's average of 33.4%.
+Bachelor degrees are the most common, with a rate of 9.8%, followed by graduate diplomas (2.2%) and postgraduate qualifications (1.1%).
+Vocational credentials are prevalent, with 39.8% of residents aged 15 and above holding them, including advanced diplomas (9.8%) and certificates (30.0%).
+In total, 24.5% of the population is engaged in formal education, comprising 9.7% in primary, 7.2% in secondary, and 2.0% in tertiary education.

-The five schools in St Arnaud have a combined enrollment of 385 students.
-St Arnaud's ICSEA score is 980, indicating typical Australian school conditions with balanced educational opportunities.
-Education provision is balanced with four primary schools and one secondary school serving distinct age groups.
+St Arnaud's five schools have a combined enrollment of 385 students, operating under typical Australian school conditions (ICSEA: 980) with balanced educational opportunities.
+The area has four primary and one secondary school serving distinct age groups.

 Frequently Asked Questions - Education